HomeLatest NewsGovTechGovt notifies DPDP Rules 2025 to strengthen data privacy and empower citizens

 Advertisement

 Special provisions apply to the data of children and persons with disabilities.
-Data Fiduciaries must obtain verified consent before processing the personal data of minors, except in cases related to essential services such as healthcare and education.
+Data Fiduciaries must obtain verified consent before processing the personal data of minors, except in cases related to essential services such as and education.

 For individuals with severe disabilities who cannot make independent decisions, consent must be obtained from a legal guardian.